 For more information and access, go to the Mathematics Placement Test website.

-Students wishing to enroll in Spanish courses who do not already have college credit for the language must take the online placement test administered by the Department of Foreign Languages.
+Students wishing to enroll in Spanish courses including SPAN 101, who do not already have college credit for the language must take the online placement test administered by the Department of Languages, Literatures and Cultures.
 The link to the placement test can be found on the department website.

-All students with previous knowledge of the language they intend to study should contact the Department of Foreign Languages to obtain appropriate course placement.
+All students with previous knowledge of the language they intend to study should contact the Department of Languages, Literatures and Cultures to obtain appropriate course placement.